FAQs (Frequently Asked Questions)

-On streets where there is no meter payment required there are no restrictions on the hours of operation (including time restricted streets).
-The non-metered permit will also allow parking in metered areas after 5:30pm where the meter is no longer in effect but permit holders must still adhere to all other posted parking restrictions.
+On streets where there is no meter payment required, (including time restricted streets).
+The non-metered permit will also allow parking in metered areas after the meter is no longer in effect but permit holders must still adhere to all other posted parking restrictions.

 Under the Parking Meter By-law any vehicle that takes up more than one parking space is required to pay for 2 parking spaces.
 This applies to any vehicle whether they are a mobile vendor or not.

 You will need the following to apply for a permit: